chrisrichards/chrisrichards.co.uk/content/now.md

 ## Currently Reading

+- Bravo Two Zero - Andy McNabb

+## Last Five Books I Read

 - An Officer Not A Gentleman - Mandy Hickson

-## Last Five Books I Read

 - Lifehacked - Allen Wong
 - Hello World: How Algorithms will Define our Future and Why We Should Learn To Live With It - Hannah Fry
 - Half the Path: Minehead to Penzance in 9 days.
 Via the pub - Richard Meston
 - Your Friend Forever - Zena Barrie
-- Box 88 - Charles Cumming